-An emissions investigation to identify the source of an emission or deviation from facility emission baseline, verified with emission detection technology or a fugitive emissions survey.
+An emissions investigation to identify the source of an emission, verified with emission detection technology or a fugitive emissions survey.

 emissions testing facility

 A facility or well site as defined in the Oil and Gas Conservation Act that has installed specialized equipment to control, quantify, and monitor the volume and rate of planned emissions which is intentionally released into the atmosphere as prescribed in an emission test plan.